mantosh145993/JWT-Auth/README.md

 <h1>Instruction for using this App</h1>

 <ul>
-<li>1 .
-My project on PHP which is LARAVEL framwork. </li>
+<li> My project on PHP which is LARAVEL framwork. </li>
-2 .
-You can put this file in XAMPP HTDOCS (Apache) folder and open in any code editor then go in terminal and run the command which is below given.
+<li> You can put this file in XAMPP HTDOCS (Apache) folder and open in any code editor then go in terminal and run the command which is below given.</li>
-3 .
-Create a database in phpmyadmin which name is ( laravel_auth ) user name is (root) password is nothing to set in .env file in laravel application folder.
+<li> Create a database in phpmyadmin which name is ( laravel_auth ) user name is (root) password is nothing to set in .env file in laravel application folder.</li>
-4 .
-Run the command for create table in database ( - php artisan migrate -  , then for run appliation - php artisan serve - ).
+<li> Run the command for create table in database ( - php artisan migrate -  , then for run appliation - php artisan serve - ).</li>
-5 .
-After all setup and run the above command then go in POSTMAN for API testing with created endpoints.
+<li>After all setup and run the above command then go in POSTMAN for API testing with created endpoints.</li>
-6 .
-For sign up hit this end ponts - http://localhost:8000/api/register - and body is in Jshon , Do all in Post MAN which is given bellow
+<li> For sign up hit this end ponts - http://localhost:8000/api/register - and body is in Jshon , Do all in Post MAN which is given bellow

 {
     "name": "John Doe",